 Now, combine two of your nouns, two of your verbs, and your definition of your perfect world, and you're off to a good start on defining your life purpose.
-For example, my life purpose is to be a loving pastor, an encouraging coach, an inspiring speaker and a servant leader that leads by example and empowers others to reach their full potential.
+For example, my life purpose is to be an encouraging coach, speaker, trainer, and teacher that inspires, empowers, and serves others to achieve their goals and reach their highest potential.

-Ken Blanchard's life purpose is to be a loving teacher and an example of simple truths, that helps and motivates myself and others to awaken the presence of God in our lives.
+Blanchard's life purpose is to be a loving teacher and an example of simple truths, that helps and motivates myself and others to awaken the presence of God in our lives.